Who is This Dog & Why is He Calling Me Dad?

 We’re #dogpeople here at Bakery Living… that’s why all of our apartments are pet friendly! 🐶 We know you and your fur babies will love living here.
 So stop by for a tour today! . . . . . #happyatwcm #rethinkhome #pgh #pittsburgh #eastliberty #exploreeastliberty #leasing #leasingspecials #dreamapartment #apartmentgoals #apartments #apartmentliving

 Come prepared.
 Once you decide on the dog for you, make sure you have all of the essential items before you bring him or her home (spoiler: it’s more than just food and a leash).
 Consider where your dog will sleep (Bed?
 Crate?
-Your bed?), how much food is appropriate for his or her breed, and how to safely transport your new dog in the car.
+Your bed? and get some tips on how to get your dog to sleep peacefully!!), how much food is appropriate for his or her breed, and how to safely transport your new dog in the car.
 Places like Petagogy can help you pick out all of these things.

 Have a back-up plan.
 Even if you work from home (or come home for lunch), no one is able to be home with their dog 24 hours a day.
 If you know you’ll have a long day out of the house, make sure you have a back-up plan to keep your dog busy (and take some of the stress off your shoulders).
 Places like The Dog Stop offer affordable options for doggy day care, but if you have a dog-loving friend or neighbor, that’s even better.